suzoliver/PIML_Project/physics/README_phys.md

 # Physics Module

 This folder contains MATLAB files related to the physics-informed modeling of joint dynamics.

-The 3 linkage system is modeled using Peter Corke Robotics toolbox. the files should be run withing the main toolbox path:
+P01_Model folder contains the leg model for P01 and torque computation for a sample trial The 3 linkage system is modeled using Peter Corke Robotics toolbox. the toolbox should be installed to run the model
-/Users/......../MATLAB/robotics-toolbox-matlab-master

 Link to the toolbox on github: https://github.com/petercorke/robotics-toolbox-matlab